junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "My turn?"
 Obi-Wan blinks blankly.

 "It's story-sharing time, is it not?"
 Anakin says in a granted tone.
 "So, what's your story?
-Born in the palace, wear gold-thread dresses, served by twelve servants to eat your breakfast?
+Born in the palace, wearing gold-thread dresses, served by twelve servants to eat your breakfast?
 Something like that?"

 Obi-Wan bursts out a laughter.
 "That's how you imagined my life to be?"

 Anakin shrugs humorlessly, but one side of his lips has a slight curve.
-"No, that's the fairy tale that I stopped believing since three.
+"No, that's the fairy tale that I stopped believing in since three.
 But still, you're a myth, Obi-Wan Kenobi.
 You come out of nowhere, you want to catch me, then you don't want to catch me.
 You work for the Empire, but then you're not *really* working for the Empire.
 I told you I have a really good intuition, and it's telling me you're one of the good guys.
 So I gave you a chance, now I just need to know, who are you?"

 Obi-Wan thinks carefully for a minute before starting.
 And he tells the boy: "I was brought to the Jedi Temple at three, became a padawan at thirteen, a knight at twenty-five, the same time when my master died.
 That was to save the Queen of Naboo, and our ship was hit and crash-landed on Tatooine, but we had no way of getting a hyperdrive to fix it.
 We stuck there for three days, and a Sith Lord caught up with us.
 We fought, he killed my master, and I killed him.
-We managed to leave in his ship.
+We managed to leave using his ship.
 That's the same year Emperor Palpatine was elected the chancellor.
 Then we went into the war, and I fought and became a general at that time.
 And you know the rest, three years later, we won the war, but all we got was the Empire."

 He pauses to catch his breath.
-He never expects to tell someone his life story like that, and he certainly never think it's actually not even that long to tell.
+He never expects to tell someone his life story like that, and he certainly never thinks it's actually not even that long to tell.
 He waits, feeling a scratchy sensation under his chest, unsure of what Anakin would make of it.
-He might be less nervous when he's waiting for the announcement result of his Jedi tests.
+He might be less nervous when he's waiting for the announcement results of his Jedi tests.

-Obi-Wan really wishes he has ordered something, or just anything, to distract himself.
+Obi-Wan really wishes he had ordered something, or just anything, to distract himself.

 Anakin dips a fry in some brown sauce and just keeps in that posture, forgetting to eat.